 As an important network of nerves, spinal vertebrae, and muscles, your neck is prone to problems from aging or injury.
 If you have numbness, pain, or limited range of motion, you might have cervical stenosis, a condition that causes the empty spaces in the spinal column to narrow.
-For expert treatment, visit Dr. Thomas Jones II in Pearland, Texas and Bellaire, Texas.
+For expert treatment, visit Dr. Thomas Jones II in Pearland, Bellaire, and Lake Jackson, Texas.
 At The Spine Institute of Southeast Texas, Dr. Jones can give you a full assessment and recommend a minimally invasive treatment plan.
 Call to get started or click to book an appointment online today.

 When there is a problem with the cervical spine, it can lead to severe neck, shoulder, and arm pain.
 Cervical spinal stenosis is a narrowing of the open spaces within the spine.
 As these gaps narrow, they exert pressure on the spinal cord and nerves, which affects other parts of the body.

 While some people experience congenital spinal stenosis, meaning they were born with a small spinal canal, the condition more commonly develops due to age-related degeneration.
 If you’re not born with it, it typically affects you after the age of 50.

 In some cases, cervical stenosis also develops due to injury or trauma.

 Most people with cervical stenosis experience pain in the neck region, which may radiate down to the shoulder, into the arms, and even the fingers.

 In severe cases, you might have trouble maintaining your balance while standing and walking, and experience problems with your feet, bowel, or bladder.

 Gravity aggravates the symptoms of lumbar spinal stenosis, so sitting or leaning over often provides some relief.